gerritjvv/blog/_posts/2024-03-12-Sliding-Window-Maximum.md

 to give an optimum solution.
 There are many resources for solving this problem, but as with all puzzles and problems, the usefulness lies in developing a method for solving problems rather than the solution itself.

-Look back at [Methods of problem-solving](methods-of-problem-solving-power-set) for the steps we will take.

 # 1. Problem statement